Scholarships boost links to rural life

 The year 13 Blue Mountain College student was awarded the Danone Scholarship in the latest round of Agri Futures Scholarships.

-The 17-year-old said she would use the $1000 to help pay for her Growing Future Farmers cadetship starting at Omarama Station in February next year.
+The 17-year-old would use the $1000 to help pay for her Growing Future Farmers cadetship starting at Omarama Station in February next year.

 She had been trying to decide between the cadetship or studying at Lincoln University.